COMP2150-Game-Design/COMP2150-Prac-09/README.md

 # Week 09 - Playtesting Tools
 In today's prac, we will be introducing you to some of the tools and standards to use when conducting playtests.
-You will be conducting a trial playtest on your tabletop game, giving you the experience and insight you need for your future playtests.
+You will be conducting a trial playtest on your tabletop game, giving you experience and insight for your future playtests.

 This week's task draws primarily on our playtesting week earlier in semester, and this week's content on multiplayer games.
 You should mobilise the practices, frameworks and theories introduced in these weeks to formulate valid instruments for measuring important elements of multiplayer gameplay.